-Learning Objectives (What do I need to learn?)
-Strategies and Resources needed to meet the objectives (How will I learn?)
-Evidence (How will I demonstrate that I have learned?)
-Criteria for Evaluation (How will I be evaluated?)
+Learning Objectives Strategies and Resources Evidence Criteria for Evaluation (What do I need to learn?) needed to meet the (How will I demonstrate that (How will I be evaluated?) objectives (How will I learn?)
+I have learned?)

+Student Signature: Date:

+Fieldmank Edmanton Cimpatons

-Student Signature: Date: Fieldwork Educator Signature:
+Fieldwork Educator Signature: